PX4/PX4-Autopilot/README_eprosima.rst

             }
     }

-**NOTE**: Normally, it's necessary set up the UART port in the Raspberry Pi.
+**NOTE**: Normally, for UART transport it's necessary set up the UART port in the Raspberry Pi.
 To enable the serial port available on Raspberry Pi connector:

 1. Make sure the userid (default is pi) is a member of the dialout group: